Boston Logan Airport Guide

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 If you are an economy class traveller, you can enter these lounges at Boston airport either by purchasing a lounge pass or through a membership program.
 Visit the individual lounge page for more details (ie. facilities, hours, pass and membership information):

 - Delta Sky Club - Location: Terminal A, Airside, Satellite Between Starbucks and Gate 18.
 Lounge Access: Pay at the Door (US$59.00) • Delta Sky Club Membership.

 - American Airlines Admiral's Club - Location: Terminal B, Airside, Upper Level, near Gate B4.
 Lounge Access: Pay at the Door (US$ 50.00) • Admiral's Club Membership.

 - United Club - Location: Terminal B, Airside, Level 3, near Gate 24.
 Lounge Access: Pay at the Door (US$ 59.00) • United Club Membership.

-USO Lounge - The USO offers a lounge that is free of charge to members of the military and their families.
+USO Lounge - The USO offers a lounge that is free of charge to members of the US military and their families.
 Amenities include: computers, snacks and TV lounge.
 Location: Terminal C, lower level near the American Airlines Credit Union and towards the hallway to Terminal E. Hours: 9:00AM - 9:00PM (Daily)

 Free WiFi is available at Boston Logan airport.
 Connect to the "Boingo Hotspot" network.

 If sleeping in Boston Airport does not appeal to you, there is a hotel at the airport as well as many that can be accessed by free airport shuttle: